I’m not anti-marriage.

 But I still can’t see how getting married to Andrew would make me more committed to him, or more in love.

 I don’t know that many people who are happily married.
 Don’t get me wrong, I know lots of people who are!
-But also plenty who are in empty relationships, having affairs, are divorced.
+But also plenty who are in empty relationships, having affairs, or divorced.

 Some friends of mine talk about feeling more “together”/“secure”/”certain”/”settled” after getting married.
 Others feel like it didn’t bring them any closer.
-Some, that it drove them apart.
+Some say it drove them apart.

-Andrew and I have always lived together.
+Andrew and I have always lived together, (we met in a shared house – was convenient when it came to visa applications :)).
 Most of our finances are tied one way or another.
 Things wouldn’t change from that perspective.
 (To be honest, it would be difficult enough to extricate all that if we chose to split up without getting married).

 And I can’t imagine changing my name.
 I know women who love the idea of being Mrs SURNAME OF HUSBAND.
 That’s cool, it’s just not for me.
 I have nothing against it.
 Maybe it’s because I’m older?
 I’ve had this name for over three decades, wouldn’t it be weird if I just changed it?